fablabbcn/smartcitizen-flows/README.md

 docker run --name scflows -d -p 8000:5000 --rm scflows:latest
 ```

-Which will expose the app in `localhost:8000`.
+Which will run the app in `localhost:8000`.

 If you want to run `autoschedule`, `forward`, `checks` from the beginning, you should uncomment from `app/boot.sh` the following: